 PARIS21's work provides its partners with the necessary tools and information to strengthen capacity and improve co-ordination among stakeholders in national statistical systems, as well as improving linkages to decision-making processes in order to improve the production and dissemination of quality data for development.

 Our work includes:

-An National Strategy for the Development of Statistics (NSDS) provides a country with a five to ten year strategy developing statistical capacity across the entire NSS and responding to national and international data demands.
+We help countries to design and implement national strategies for the development of statistics (NSDS) which provide countries with a five-to-ten year strategy to develop statistical capacity across the entire NSS and effectively respond to national and international data demands.